Repjarms/image-analysis/INSTRUCTIONS.md

   When launched, you will be able to see the simple image recognition application, that allows a user to select a photo and identify the captured image.
 When clicking on the speaker button button in the bottom right hand corner you will hear the identified description.
 Let’s test the application out.

   2. Select the icon in the top right hand corner to prompt for image upload.
-On the desktop, we have provided some sample images in order to test out the application.
+In the root directory in Github, we have provided a sample image for you.

   ![app-screenshot](instructions/app-screenshot.png)